 Fifty-fifty is a monster rapid that spits out half those who try to take her on.
 There’s a cool campsite and a cave worth seeing, but my heart is already beating fast and I know it’s best to just ‘lean in’ and get through this rapid.

 At first I don’t see anything but a rock beach in front of me.
 The narrow channel that allows the canoe to go forward is far to the left against a flat stone wall.
-Andrew tells me we have to go straight in it, ignore our instincts that scream turn or we’ll crash into that wall.
+Andrew tells me we have to go straight into it, ignoring our instincts that scream, “Turn!” or we’ll crash into a wall.

 It does feel pretty unnatural to intentionally aim yourself into what I now see is a bubbling cauldron of fast water.
 And perhaps the slow buildup to the precipice emphasizes my terror, like the steady click-click-click as a roller coaster makes it’s first huge ascent.